 REFRAMING PELOTON AS A WORKOUT FOR YOUR EMOTIONS.

-BACKGROUND: PELOTON CANNOT RIDE ITS COVID-19 SUCCESS FOREVER.
+BACKGROUND: PELOTON IS A COVID-19 SUCCESS STORY.

-TARGET: THOSE WHO FIND SANCTUARY IN SWEAT.
+TARGET: THOSE WHO HAVE FOUND SANCTUARY IN HOME WORKOUTS

 "I am not one to cry, but damn Kendall!
 I was ugly crying while trying to climb to 'Hallelujah'.
 This has been one of the hardest years of my life, as I'm sure it has been for so many.
 What doesn't kill us only makes us stronger, right?"

-STRATEGY: FOR PEOPLE GRAPPLING WITH MANY EMOTIONS, PELOTON IS AN OUTLET TO EXERCISE THEM.
+FOR PEOPLE GRAPPLING WITH MANY EMOTIONS, PELOTON IS AN OUTLET TO EXERCISE THEM.

 CREATIVE IDEA: WORK OUT.
 WORK THROUGH.

 With a pandemic, a shaky economy, political upheaval, the fishbowl of social media, and more, we live in emotional times.
 Thankfully, Peloton is like therapy, with playlists to match all your moods, good and bad.
 Stop going through the motions and start exercising your emotions.

 PRINT + OUT-OF-HOME

 Much of Peloton's success is due to its instructors, who have distinctive personalities and cultlike followings.
 Their affirmations and mantras are central to Peloton's unique brand of therapy.
 We leveraged their rockstar personas and viral soundbites to create shareable social media content.